New Late Late Show host Patrick Kielty reveals salary ‘to help clarify things’

 Kielty and RTE had been facing calls to disclose his contract arrangements given the furore around the misreported payments to Tubridy.

-In a statement, the entertainer said: “I’m pleased to finally be able to share that I’ve signed a three-season deal to host The Late Late Show beginning this September.
+In a statement prior to the committee, the entertainer said: “I’m pleased to finally be able to share that I’ve signed a three-season deal to host The Late Late Show beginning this September.

 “I’m being paid 250,000 euro per 30-show season.
 If additional shows are requested by RTE, they’ll be paid on a pro-rata basis.